samedicorp/dude/README.md

-# du-data
+# Welcome, DUDE.

+Welcome to DUDE, the Dual Universe Data Enclave*.

-An open source repository containing data files useful for [Dual Universe](https://dualthegame.com) scripting.
+This is an open source repository containing data files useful for [Dual Universe](https://dualthegame.com) scripting.

 ### Industry

-The first file in this repo is a dump of all schematics JSON data.
+The first file in this repo is a dump of all schematics JSON data, initially captured by Movix using an in-game script.

-There is a lot of repetition in this file.
-I plan to also add an automatic script which processes this file each time it is committed, and produces some indexes along with a more compact form.
+The plan is to try to keep this up to date by re-running the script periodically.

+Along with the raw data are some index files processed from it, which may prove to be more compact/useful, depending on your requirements.

+These have been automatically generated from the raw data, and will be updated whenever it is.

+(* _yes, this absolutely could have been any word at all, as long as it began with "E" and enabled the cheesy acronym_)